rojosinalma/webhook-relay/README.md

 The app receives requests at the path `/webhooks`, anything received in this path will be relayed asynchronously to the  `RELAY_DST_URL`, the original requester will get a `200` response without waiting for the destination to respond.

 Any path that comes after `/webhooks` will also be relayed to the destination URl, without the `/webhooks` part.
-The same is true for any json payload that gets sent in the original request, it will be relayed untouched to the destination URL.
+The same is true for the headers and any json payload that gets sent from the original request.

 **NOTE: The relay supports redirecting to just one destination URL, if you need to route to more destinations, it's recommended to setup multiple instances of the relay.**